versnic/versnic/README.md

 So simultaneously with my apprenticeship I work on these projects:

-- 🖥️ A new kind of desktop app to speed up web development
- > *More infos coming soon...*

-- 🖌️ An artist website soon to be deployed

 - 📦 Open source Nuxt packages

 - 👨‍🎓 Apprenticeship of aspects I still don't know !